flores-jacob/RoboND-Perception-Project/writeup/perception_writeup.md

 Most of the code has been lifted from the exercises.
 The major departures from the exercises involve code dealing with the object recognition for the challenge world to generate output4.yaml.
 The most notable of these differences involve the intensive use of passthrough filters for the challenge world, to ensure that there are no anomalous artifacts when segmenting objects.
 RANSAC plane segmentation was also not used in the challenge world.
 Instead, to obtain the pcl and ros cloud of the table surfaces for the challenge world, we created multiple passthrough filters that encompass the table surfaces,which we then combined later on.
 Below, we restate the different techniques we use, and some observations.

-1. Statistical outlier filtering (noise filtering) - for effective noise filtering, it seems it is best to do the filtering at the very beginning, even before doing voxed downsampling.
+1. Statistical outlier filtering (noise filtering) - for effective noise filtering, it seems it is best to do the filtering at the very beginning, even before doing voxel downsampling.
 The algorithm has an easier time removing point cloud outliers when non-noise points are at their densest.
 2. Voxel downsampling - for better object recognition effectivity, it may be best to have less downsampling.
 Although this will have to be balanced with the processing capacity of the host machine.
 Point clouds that are too dense may consume too much processing cycles.
 3. Passthrough filtering - Partitioning pointclouds using this technique, and recombining them later on, has proven to be a very handy tool in isolating areas of interest and removing artifacts.
 If the environment we are working with is fairly fixed, using passthrough filtering to reduce scene complexity is fairly effective.
 The downside however is if the opposite were true, that is, if the environment is dynamic, and there are no static areas.
 In these instances, this method may instead "chop up" the point cloud in the wrong places.
 It may, however, be possible to programmatically and dynamically determine which areas to passthrough filter, so it may still have utility even if the environment is dynamic.
 4. RANSAC plane segmentation - the implementation from the exercises only allows for the segmentation of a single identified plane from a point cloud.
 For future implementations, we can explore how to identify and segment multiple planes from a single point cloud.
 We can also explore how segmentation of other geometric shapes can be done using this technique.